ocp-workshop-wf/bootcamp/module3/README.md

       ```bash
       oc new-app quay.io/practicalopenshift/hello-world --as-deployment-config
       ```
-      > output: When DeploymentConfig is deployed it deploys an `ImageStream`, `Service` and `Pods` lets checkout the YAML of DeploymentConfig through the UI
+      > output: When DeploymentConfig is deployed it deploys an `ImageStream`, `Service` and `Pods` let's checkout the YAML of DeploymentConfig through the UI

     - Check running resources: